otavioschwanck/mood-nvim/handbook.md

 `:%S/old/new/gr` = Will change all occurrence of old to new and keep the case `:%S/bount{y,ies}/prize{,s}/gr` = Will change bounty / bounties to prize / prizes

+Extra tip: \0 = text that you searched.

 You can:

 1. use `SPC s p`, and then, press `C-q` to create a quickfix list.
 You can navigate on quickfix with `]q` and `[q`.